 Any person 17 years or older can have sexual relations with another person aged 17 years or more, if they each consent.
 This can be a person of the same or the opposite sex [Criminal Law Consolidation Act 1935 (SA) s 57].
-It is against the law for a person in a position of 'care and authority' (for example, a teacher) to have sex, or to try to have sex with a person under 18 years [Criminal Law Consolidation Act 1935 (SA) s 49].
+It is against the law for a person in a position of authority (for example, a teacher) to have sex, or to try to have sex with a person under 18 years [Criminal Law Consolidation Act 1935 (SA) s 49 see the handbook on Sexual Offences].
 'Sexting' images of people who appear to be 18 or under is illegal.
 Please see the chapter, Criminal and Traffic Offences, 'Sexting' and the production and dissemination of child pornography for more information.

 For information about de facto relationships and marriage please see the chapter, Family Relationships.